- Good style that’s grown on us

 Five adults fit within the small car, with ample leg room in the front and rear for NBA-sized passengers.
 (Four’s better with broad shoulders, perhaps.)
 Behind the second row, more than 24 cubic feet of cargo room is available with the seats up, or 62.1 with the second row folded flat.
 There are numerous cubbies and shelves, and the seats are comfortable for adults, too—even base versions.

-What gives with 5, then?
-The Soul skips on creature comforts like power-adjustable seats in most trim levels or glam interior materials to hit its low price.
+What gives with 6, then?
+It gets a point for its cargo space, but the Soul skips on creature comforts like power-adjustable seats in most trim levels or glam interior materials to hit its low price.
 The Soul is very good among its competitors, which typically rate below-average.
-(Read more about how we rate cars.)

 Up front, the Soul’s seats are thickly padded and all-day comfortable.
 Most cars get six-way manual adjustments with enough seat travel for drivers seemingly wearing stilts.
 The front seatbacks may pinch the broadest of frames below the shoulders, but it’s not uncomfortable—congrats on blasting your lats at the gym.